How Do Kids Experience Streets? The Reverse Periscope Companion Guide

 It helps adults better understand the sightlines, hazards and uncertainties, as well as the unique and surprising aspects of navigating a world built for people twice as tall as you.
 With this guide, you can now walk in kids’ shoes and see the streets through their eyes.

-The guide was produced as part of Global Designing Cities Initiative Street for Kids, which is supported by the Bernard van Leer Foundation, Foundation Botnar, and FIA Foundation.
+The guide was produced as part of Global Designing Cities Initiative Streets for Kids, which is supported by the Bernard van Leer Foundation, Foundation Botnar, and FIA Foundation.